Hermes997/JavaScript_Ex/README.md

 * upload file to server of rasberrypi
 * manipulate contents with sql
 * design in bootstrap and a little customized my css
+* set servlet and blind real path and file in WEB-INF/xml

 Defined table is